Comprehensive Guide to Cheque Bounce Litigation in Berhampur and Odisha

 Under Section 142(2) NI Act, jurisdiction lies where:

-The payee maintains the bank account in which the cheque is deposited
+The payee maintains the bank account in which the cheque is deposited.

 This amendment nullified the hardship caused by earlier rulings.